skip to content

 01:17:17 - Dev Agrawal

-So they're all going to get batched like, okay, these are the new values.
+So they're all going to get batched, like, okay, these are the new values.
 They are going to be committed at some point, not right now.
-And calling flashes like, okay, go and commit those values now.
-Now the everything is up to date.
+And calling flush is like, okay, go and commit those values now.
+Now everything is up to date.

 01:17:39 - Anthony Campolo

-Okay, so I see you have this Solid two auto documentation page you're looking at.
+Okay, so I see you have this Solid 2.0 documentation page you're looking at.
 These look super useful.
 I hadn't seen these.

 01:17:50 - Dev Agrawal